INFORMSJoC/2022.0072/README.md

 ## Description

-The goal of this software is to demonstrate different algorithms for identifying socially optimal nash equilibria in bimatrix games.
+The goal of this software is to demonstrate different algorithms for identifying socially optimal Nash equilibria in bimatrix games.

 This repository is made of the following directories and subdirectories